 Walking around the room, down the hallways or to the lobby will at some point get you closer to where the router is, hence improving the connection dramatically.

 Sure, this is not the most convenient way, but if you don’t mind working at the lobby or in some unusual spot in the hotel it certainly is the fastest.

 It may even help you by pointing out a nearby hotel that has free internet access where you’ll be able to work at comfortable at the lobby.
 For free.

 Connect to Hidden Wireless Networks

 This might not be as applicable in your hotel room, but if at an airport, train station or bus terminal you could find one of these that companies provide to their workers without encrypting the signal and but simply hiding the public name.

 Convert Your Laptop Into a WiFi Signal Predator

-Convert Your Computer Into the Ultimate WiFi Signal Predator
+Make Your Computer the Ultimate WiFi Signal Machine

 Do you have any tricks you’d like to share with us?
 Product recommendations?
 Please share them with us in the comments section below, and this post too if you likes it or think others might find it useful!